 Spin triplet superconductivity

 Ferromagnetic superconductivity is expected to have other interesting properties.
 Most superconductors are spin singlet superconductors, but some of them have the potential for spin triplet superconductivity.
 One of these is these uranium-based ferromagnetic superconductors.
 As an experimental proof, for example, the upper critical magnetic field exceeds the Pauli limit.
 In a spin singlet superconductor, electrons with antiparallel spins form a Cooper pair, so there is no Zeeman energy gain under the magnetic field, unlike the normal state.
-In the simplest case, the Pauli limit, which is the magnetic field at which superconductivity is destroyed by this mechanism, is given by μ Pauli / T = 1.86 c / K (that is, the Pauli limit is 1.86 T if the transition temperature is 1 K).
+In the simplest case, the Pauli limit, which is the magnetic field at which superconductivity is destroyed by this mechanism, is given by μ 0 H Pauli / T = 1.86 T c / K (that is, the Pauli limit is 1.86 T if the transition temperature is 1 K).
 I will.
 However, in uranium-based ferromagnetic superconductors, superconductivity exists even in the region far beyond the Pauli limit.
 It can also be said that spin triplet pairs are more advantageous than singlet pairs because superconductivity coexists with spin-oriented ferromagnetism.

 The spin triplet pair is believed to exhibit various interesting properties because the Cooper pair has spin degrees of freedom.
 Since the candidates for spin triplet superconductivity are scarce, uranium-based ferromagnetic superconductors are expected to be an important stage for their research.